kletusachin/On-chip-clock-multiplier-PLL-using-OSU-180nm-PDK-/README.md

 The physcial design is done using magic tool where the netlist from circuit simulator is dumped.
 This magic file generated after post layout cannot be simulated thus we convert it to spice model to geneate the mos, capacatance which is a readable format.
 After that we make some modification in spice file by adding active sources for post layout simulation.
+The significance of Lambda rules were applied and shown.
 <br />
 ![Screenshot (3401)](https://user-images.githubusercontent.com/46894129/137963512-e94a081b-947b-48f4-bf16-bb748c689559.png)
 <p align="center">